m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 In addition, resource-provisioning and -scheduling technologies are required to make sure that cloud resources can be spun up quickly, consistently, and efficiently. **mesos** and **yarn** are technologies that address this issue.

-In order to address customers’ needs for scale, cloud technologies need to provide abilities to process and store large amounts of data. **Hadoop MapReduce** and **Spark** are popular technologies for big data.
+In order to address customers' needs for scale, cloud technologies need to provide abilities to process and store large amounts of data. **Hadoop MapReduce** and **Spark** are popular technologies for big data.

 Regarding data storage, cloud computing platforms incorporate distributed filesystems - that typically operate in some "append only" mode.
 In addition, NoSQL databases and distributed in-memory caches can also help with accessing and manipulating data at scale.